KinRap/GenerativeAIForTechWriters/Docs/Writesonic AI.md

 -	Brand Voice helps with Writesonic's AI training to write in your personal tone/style.
 -	Customize the tone of the content to match the brand voice.
 -	Convert written content into different AI voices for a more engaging presentation.
--	Multilingual Support to generate content for a wider audience.
+-	Multilingual support to generate content for a wider audience.
 -	Chatsonic - interactive chatbot allows you to have a conversation with an AI persona to brainstorm ideas or generate creative text formats.
--	Self-Guided, Self-Learning AI Agents Trained on your Own Data.
+-	Self-guided, self-learning AI agents trained on your own data.
 -	Real-time SEO insights to optimize content, improve search rankings, and boost website traffic.

 ### Plan ###